MozhganKhanjanianpak/Brain-Oscillations/Small-world/ReadMe.txt

-To create a k-regular network with a small-world block E-to-E, run smallWorldNetwork.cpp Notice the condition of in- and out-degrees
+First, to create a k-regular network with a small-world block E-to-E, run smallWorldNetwork.cpp Notice the condition of in- and out-degrees

-To obtain different activity regimes on a k-regular network with a small-world block E-to-E, run CodeForKregularSmallWorldNet.cpp
+Then, to obtain different activity regimes on a k-regular network with a small-world block E-to-E, run CodeForKregularSmallWorldNet.cpp
 For each phase, select an appropriate noise intensity in the implementation code.